KingEnesi/Binary-To-Text-Translator/README.md

 # Binary-To-Text-Translator
-This is a binary to text translator
+This a translator that translates binary code to text